Research

 Manufacturing Hierarchical RL Optimization

-NauROM Ongoing
+NauROM Completed

-Robotics Maritime Control Theory
+Robotics Maritime Control Theory Industry

 Doctoral Research